dash1101/RPCortex/README.md

 ## Installation

-Installing RPCortex is a straightforward process.
+Installing RPCortex is a simple, straightforward process.
 Follow these steps:

-1. Download the latest release of RPCortex (`rpc[ver].zip`) from the [Releases](https://github.com/DaSh1101/RPCortex/releases) page.
+1. Download the latest release of RPCortex (`rpc[ver].uf2`) from the [Releases](https://github.com/DaSh1101/RPCortex/releases) page.
 2. Extract the downloaded ZIP file to your local machine.
 3. Connect your RP2040 device to your computer while holding the (`boot sel`) button.
 4. Drag and drop the (`rpc[ver].uf2`) file to the root directory of your Raspberry Pi Pico W.